 Steps to Take After a Drunk Driving Accident

-If you’ve been injured in a drunk driving accident, taking the right steps immediately can protect both your health and your legal rights:
+If you have been injured in a drunk driving accident, taking the right steps immediately can protect both your health and your legal rights:

 Seek Immediate Medical Attention